The UN Human Rights Committee's Jurisprudence - A Year In Review 2024

 The Centre for Civil and Political Rights is pleased to present the analysis of the 2024 individual communications of the United Nations (UN) Human Rights Committee (the Committee).
 This analysis, conducted annually since 2014, highlights the latest developments in the Committee’s jurisprudence and provides deeper insights into the Committee's work.
 The purpose is to make the jurisprudence of the Committee more visible and accessible to all individuals involved in the promotion and protection of civil and political rights.
 We are confident that this publication will be useful to both litigators and human rights defenders.

 The research has been carried out in collaboration with the Law Clinic of the LL.M. in International Law of the Graduate Institute of Geneva.
 The students prepared the related research materials and produced the articles and summaries included in this Yearbook under the supervision of the Head of the Law Clinic and previous Committee member and Chair, Prof. Yuval Shany, along with the Centre.
-Moreover, for the third year, the students had the opportunity to present their research to Committee members during the 144th session in Palais Wilson, Geneva.
+We would, thus, like to thank the students who participated in the project, namely Tanya Goel, Cosmo Loris Reitzig and Tanisha Singh.
+Coordination, research, and editing were carried out by Irene Aparicio, Human Rights Officer at the Centre.

 During the year 2024, the Committee held the 140th, 141st, and 142nd sessions.
 According to the official information given by the UN Secretariat, the Committee enlarged its jurisprudence by issuing 445 communications, though our analysis showed 444 communications (134 decided on merits, 237 inadmissible, and 73 discontinued).
 This is an increase compared to the year 2023, when 143 communications were adopted.
 As such, the Committee continues to receive the highest number of communications among all UN treaty bodies.
 Regarding the follow-up procedure for Views, in 2024 the Committee only issued one report instead of the common practice of issuing two, and graded 10 communications, which is lower than in previous years.
 The most frequently awarded grade was once again C (not satisfactory), which confirms the persistent pattern of limited compliance.
 The issuance of A grades (largely satisfactory) continued its gradual upward trend, B grades (partially satisfactory) declined sharply in 2024, no D grades (no cooperation) were awarded, and E grades (contrary or rejecting measures) continued to decrease as in the past three years.